CILIPS Chartered Institute of Library and Information Professionals in Scotland

 Organisations

-• Coalition for Racial Equality and Rights (CRER): Glasgow based racial equality charity promoting racial justice in Scotland
+• Coalition for Racial Equality and Rights (CRER): A Glasgow-based racial equality charity promoting racial justice in Scotland.

-• Scottish Refugee Council: Scottish charity which supports refugees and helps people to navigate the complex UK asylum system and to settle into life in Scotland
+• Scottish Refugee Council: A Scottish charity that supports refugees and helps people to navigate the UK asylum system whilst settling into life in Scotland.

-• BEMIS: Scottish body which supports the Ethnic Minority Voluntary Sector and aims to address inequality and to build a more inclusive society
+• BEMIS: A Scottish body which supports the Ethnic Minority Voluntary Sector, aiming to address inequality and to build a more inclusive society.

-• Saheliya: A mental health and well-being organisation who works with women from minoritized ethnic backgrounds in Edinburgh and Glasgow
+• Saheliya: A mental health and well-being organisation that works with women from minoritized ethnic backgrounds in Edinburgh and Glasgow.

-• The Anti-Racist Educator: A collective of educational stakeholders based in Scotland who are working to build a more equitable education system that is free from racial injustice and which is critically engaged with issues of power, identity, and privilege.
+• The Anti-Racist Educator: A collective of educational stakeholders based in Scotland who are working to build a more equitable education system free from racial injustice and critically engaged with issues of power, identity, and privilege.

-• Stephen Lawrence Charitable Trust: Charity set up following the racists attack and murder of Stephen Lawrence in 1993.
-It works with 13-30 year olds from underserved backgrounds to help them succeed, aiming to create a fairer society
+• Stephen Lawrence Charitable Trust: A charity set up following the racist attack and murder of Stephen Lawrence in 1993.
+It works with 13-30 year olds from underserved backgrounds to help them succeed, aiming to create a fairer society.

-• Black Cultural Archives: national heritage centre dedicated to collecting and preserving the histories of African and Caribbean people in Britain
+• Black Cultural Archives: A national heritage centre dedicated to collecting and preserving the histories of African and Caribbean people in Britain.

-• Black Minds Matter: Non-profit that empowers 13-25-year-olds to make the improvements they want to see and to create a more equal society
+• Black Minds Matter: A non-profit that empowers 13-25-year-olds to make the improvements they want to see and to create a more equal society.

 • The Free Black University aims to transform historically racist curriculums and create a space where the healing and wellbeing of Black people is centred.
 ‘You cannot decolonise something that is built on colonisation itself… we exist to build a space that can produce decolonial knowledge, untethered from a colonial space.’